truenas/documentation/content/CORE/CORETutorials/Storage/Disks/DiskReplace.md

 {{< trueimage src="/images/CORE/Storage/StoragePoolsStatusOffline.png" alt="Offline Disk" id="Pool Status disk offline" >}}

 ### Replacing a Disk

 If the replacement disk is not already physically added to the system, add it now.

-If replacing a failed disk with an available disk in the system, click **Replace**, select an avaible disk from the dropdown list, then click **Replace**.
+If replacing a failed disk with an available disk in the system, click **Replace**, select an available disk from the dropdown list, then click **Replace**.

 To update the **Pool Status** screen and show the new disk, click **Refresh**.